 Action 100+ Net Zero Benchmark Framework.
 Furthermore, we expect companies to present a climate transition plan with an explicit net-zero by 2050 target to shareholders for advisory voting at three-year intervals, as a minimum.
 Net zero strategies should be expressed in absolute emissions, not emissions intensity only, and should cover the full lifecycle of emissions.
 Strategies should also include 1.5°C-aligned short and medium-term targets, critically 2030 targets, that demonstrate how net zero by 2050 can be achieved.
 Progress against the plan should be reported annually to the annual general meeting.
+Where a company materially scales back its climate targets without an adequate explanation, we may vote against the appointment of the Chair, and other relevant directors who have critical oversight over climate change.
 Where climate risks result in material impacts for a company's financial outlook, this should be reflected in the Annual Report and Accounts.
 We also expect companies to include sensitivities to a 1.5°C pathway in the notes to the accounts, e.g., impacts for impairments from higher carbon taxes, and to demonstrate that accounting assumptions are consistent with narrative reporting, including climate commitments.
-If there is inadequate evidence or lack of disclosure in these regards, we will consider voting against Annual Reports and Accounts and/or against the Audit Committee Chair.
-If a company is assessed by the Transition Pathway Initiative's Management Quality framework below a Level 4, or if a company is a key contributor to the Company's portfolio emissions and is deemed not aligned to the Company's Net Zero expectations, we will consider voting against the company Chair, and other relevant directors who have critical oversight over climate change.
+If there is inadequate evidence or lack of disclosure in these regards, we will consider voting against Annual Reports and Accounts and/or against the appointment of the Audit Committee Chair.
+If a company is assessed by the Transition Pathway Initiative's Management Quality framework below a Level 4, or if a company is a key contributor to the Company's portfolio emissions and is deemed not aligned to the

+Company's Net Zero expectations, we will consider voting against the appointment of the Chair, and other relevant directors who have critical oversight over climate change.